Tired All the Time: Is It Sleepiness, or Is It Fatigue?

 Sometimes it’s not MS…

 Using myself as an example, I have degenerative joint disease in my left big toe and both of my wrists.
-The pain, numbness, and sense of muscular fatigue I experience in these is not caused by MS.
+The pain, numbness, and sense of muscular fatigue I experience in these are not caused by MS.

-I discovered these issues during the process of getting diagnosed; my neurologist sent me to several specialists to investigate them as part of that “ruling out” process that an MS diagnosis requires.
+I discovered these issues during the process of getting diagnosed.
+My neurologist sent me to several specialists to investigate them as part of that “ruling out” process that an MS diagnosis requires.

 …but sometimes, it is

 A 2022 study found a high percentage of fatigue, EDS, and depression in people with MS. The study's researchers noted that it can be hard to tell the difference between fatigue from sleepiness and depression and that proper testing is needed to help doctors tell the difference in patients.5

 That being said, it is important for doctors to screen their MS patients for sleep disorders and know the best options for treating them.
 Having clarity about the root cause of your symptoms makes it easier for you and your doctor to deal with them most effectively.

 The secondary benefits of treating sleepiness or fatigue

 Treating other health conditions that can cause EDS or fatigue can deliver the wonderful secondary benefit of improving your overall health and symptom load.
 For instance, people who treat their OSA find that they have more energy, are more clear-headed, experience less pain, and find it easier to maintain a stable mood.
 This is because OSA also causes inflammation, cognitive problems, hypersensitivity to pain, and mood dysfunction.2

 If you have EDS or fatigue and are newly diagnosed with MS – or you’ve had MS for a while but are experiencing new or different symptoms – it’s important to investigate them to determine if they’re actually related to your condition or if they may require separate diagnosis and treatment.